Security-enhanced Blockchain with Twin-Field Quantum Key Distribution: A Physical Layer enabled Architecture: Blockchain with Quantum-classical hybrid Architecture

-To guarantee source authenticity and non-repudiation within the broadcast network, the proposed architecture employs a vector of authenticators scheme underpinned by the evidence keys, $K_{evid}$.
-This mechanism is designed to enforce strict cryptographic synchronization across the distributed nodes while providing ITS for transaction requests.
-Given that the Wegman-Carter authentication scheme necessitates the strict one-time usage of secret keys, maintaining precise state synchronization between the sender and the verifiers is a prerequisite for system stability.
-Accordingly, each Terminal Node $\mathrm{TN}_i$ maintains a local, monotonically increasing transaction counter, $Ctr_i$.
-This counter serves a dual purpose: it acts as a unique nonce to prevent replay attacks, and simultaneously functions as a deterministic pointer to the index of the QKD key within the pre-shared key pool.
+To guarantee source authenticity and non-repudiation within the broadcast network, we employ a vector of authenticators scheme underpinned by the evidence keys, $K_{\text{evid}}$.
+It is designed to enforce the strict cryptographic synchronization across the distributed nodes while providing ITS for transaction requests.
+Given that the WC authentication scheme necessitates the strict one-time usage of secret keys~\cite{degabriele2024sok}, the precise state synchronization between the sender and the verifiers is a prerequisite for achieving stability of the system.

+For a network consisting of $N$ nodes, each terminal node $\mathrm{TN}_i$, $\forall i\in\{1,2,\cdots, N\}$, maintains a monotonically increasing the local transaction counter, $\text{Ct}_i$.
+It acts as a unique nonce to prevent replay attacks, and simultaneously functions as a deterministic pointer to the index of the generated key within the pre-shared key pool.
 When $\mathrm{TN}_i$ initiates a transaction with a payload $M$ (comprising transfer details and timestamps), it constructs a global authentication vector $\mathcal{V}_i$ to cryptographically bind the message to its origin and sequence.
-For a network consisting of $N$ nodes, $\mathrm{TN}_i$ retrieves the specific key pair $(k_{hash}, k_{otp})$ corresponding to $Ctr_i$ from the secure pool shared with each peer $\mathrm{TN}_j$.
+After that, $\mathrm{TN}_i$ retrieves the specific key pair $(k_{\text{hash}}, k_{\text{otp}})$ corresponding to $\text{Ct}_i$ from the secure pool shared with each peer $\mathrm{TN}_j$, $\forall j \in \{1, \dots, N\}$.
 The authentication tag $\tau_{i,j}$ is then computed by concatenating the counter with the message payload.
 This concatenation ensures that the authentication tag is inextricably linked to the specific transaction instance, thereby preventing packet reordering attacks.
-The mathematical formulation of the tag for each peer $j \in \{1, \dots, N\}$ is expressed as:
+The mathematical formulation of the tag for each peer $j$ is expressed as: